 Whitney Antrim was born and raised in Coronado.
 The daughter of a US Navy SEAL and an American Airlines flight attendant, she was raised to embody strength, service, and hard work.
 Whitney attended Christ Church Elementary, Coronado Middle School, and Coronado High School.
 (Class of ’97!)

 Whitney has dedicated her career to public service.
 She spent 17 years protecting the constitutional rights of all and representing those who are less fortunate as a Deputy Public Defender for the County of San Diego.
 There, she focused on serving the veteran and disabled communities.
 Now, she uses her advocacy skills on behalf of school districts all over the State of California as an attorney in the Special Education and Student Services fields.
 She graduated from UC Santa Barbara and then pursued her law and business degrees at Vanderbilt University Law School and the Owen School of Business.

 Whitney lives in Coronado with her husband and two children.
 Her kids are future students at Silver Strand Elementary.
 Her objective is to improve the schools for students, parents, and teachers and ensure that our kids are safe, welcomed, and given a world class education.
-Elected in 2020, her current term on the school board runs through 2024.
+She was elected in 2020, with her current term running through 2024.